 The quick synopsis of my thesis is, simply, that art is something that people do, and the medium is irrelevant.

-With video games, “the artist” is designing a possibility space for the audience—what can happen, and what are the consequences of the player’s decisions.
+With video games, “the artist” is designing a possibility space for the audience—what can happen, and what the consequences of the player’s decisions are.

 A video game doesn’t need to have any goal or explicit win-state.
 We’ve seen that with the rise of walking simulators, which are no different than experiencing a piece of architecture, a garden, or an art exhibit itself.

-I’m also the person who prodded Roger Ebert into writing his infamous essay, which he later retracted after a rousing bit of internet outrage from all corners.
+Fun fact: I’m the person who prodded Roger Ebert into writing his infamous essay condemning the artistic merit of video games, which he later retracted after a rousing bit of internet outrage from all corners.
 But when I ran into him and Chaz at Ebertfest in 2010, and reminded him about our exchanges, he shook my hand and was all smiles.

 The Museum of Modern Art has had an interactive wing for decades, but now it holds actual video games in its permanent collection so I’d say the question now is pretty much moot.